-Topic Students will develop their knowledge of real world Mathematics and their skills in Topic Students will develop their knowledge of real-world Mathematics and their skills in Overview tackling questions both with and without the use of Technology.
+Topic Overview Students will develop their knowledge of real-world Mathematics and their skills in tackling questions both with and without the use of Technology.
 The Year 10 Foundation course is aimed at students who require extra support with their maths.
 The course is modified and does not fully cover the Year 10 Victorian Curriculum.
-Students successfully completing this course can only go onto Foundation Maths or VCE VM Numeracy at Year 12 in 2024 If students want to study a course at University which requires Maths as a pre- requisite, please discuss this with Careers Advisor, Suzanne Patterson, to see if this subject will meet those requirements.
-This course is only to be taken with your Year 9 Maths teacher's recommendation.
-Content/Skills In Year 10 Foundation Maths, students will develop skills and knowledge related to: content, skins Mental computation strategies • Working with the four basic operations (+ - x ÷ ) Financial Maths- dealing with money, budgets and shopping • Measurement- perimeter, area, volume, conversion of units, cooking maths Time • Statistics- collecting & sorting data, tables & graphs, mean, median, mode & range Probability- chance of events, trials and theories, real world probability Geometry- angles, translations & rotations, drawing diagrams, scaling Assessment Throughout the year students will complete a range of assessment pieces including: Mathematical Projects Investigations • Exercises
+Students successfully completing this course can only go onto Foundation Maths or VCE VM Numeracy at Year 12 in 2025.
+If students want to study a course at University which requires Maths as a pre- requisite, please discuss this with Careers Advisor, Suzanne Patterson, to see if this subject will meet those requirements.
+This course is only to be taken with your Year 9 Maths teacher's recommendation .
+Content/Skills In Year 10 Foundation Maths, students will develop skills and knowledge related to: Mental computation strategies Working with the four basic operations (+ - x ÷ ) Financial Maths- dealing with money, budgets and shopping Measurement- perimeter, area, volume, conversion of units, cooking maths Time • Statistics- collecting & sorting data, tables & graphs, mean, median, mode & range Probability- chance of events, trials and theories, real world probability Geometry- angles, translations & rotations, drawing diagrams, scaling Assessment Throughout the year students will complete a range of assessment pieces including: Mathematical Projects Investigations • Exercises